kaviya-ns/Stock-Market-Analysis/README.md

-a machine learning-based project to predict stock market prices using historical stock data with Flask user interface
+a machine learning-based project to predict stock market prices using historical stock data.